-Career area Required subjects General advice Accountancy None but Maths is often preferred You don't need to study accountancy at university to be an accountant.
+Des tests bissle Required subjects General advice Accountancy None but Maths is often preferred You don't need to study accountancy at university to be an accountant.
 Other degrees that have high levels of numeracy such as science or Psychology are also acceptable to start training with an employer where you will sit accountancy exams Architecture Art and Design combined with any other subjects You will be expected to produce a design portfolio at interview Art and Design Art Single or Double and any other combination of subjects Most students complete an Art foundation course before starting a degree in Art or Design.
 For this you would need to build up a portfolio to display your work Business None in particular You don't need Business Studies to study Business but it will give you a head start on the degree course Engineering A level Maths is essential and Physics is desirable, combined with any other science related A levels The type of Engineering you wish to study may guide your choices on your third subject. i.e Environmental or Civil Engineers may choose Geography Law None, although essay based subjects like English or History are often preferred by Russell Group universities who provide the most prestigious courses To be a Barrister or Solicitor you don't need an undergraduate Law degree.
 To practice Law you must attend Law college after getting your first degree Medicine/ Dentistry Chemistry is an essential subject most often combined with Maths, and Biology.
 Physics is also widely accepted Medical schools have very specific and different entrance requirements so check this out before you pick your subjects.
 Work experience is vital no matter how good your exam results are Nursing/ Midwifery Health and Social Care Double plus Single Applied Science or a science A level The Double Health and Social Care qualification offers extended work placements in Alder Hey Oxbridge At least two facilitating subjects at A level, i.e Sciences, Languages, Geography History, English Literature and Maths plus another A level The admissions to Oxford and Cambridge are very different to other universities, see the 6th form team for advice Sports Sports Studies and or Applied science plus any other subjects Most sports degrees have large amounts of science in them so a science subject is often useful Teaching There are many combinations of subjects that are suitable for teaching.
-However subjects that have literacy and mathematical content are preferable Again work experience is important.
-Also you need to decide if you want to do a four year teaching degree immediately or do an undergraduate degree and then convert it later with a postgraduate route
+However subjects that have literacy and mathematical content are preferable , ,